Roland RD 800 Review:

-Roland Corporation is a Japanese electronic musical instrument manufacturer that was founded by IkutaroKakehashi in Osaka, Japan in 1972.
+Roland Corporation is a Japanese electronic musical instrument manufacturer founded by IkutaroKakehashi in Osaka, Japan, in 1972.

 Roland has a well-earned reputation for building instruments that musicians love to play.
-Roland has been a serious competitor in the stage piano market with their RD series.
+Roland has been a severe competitor in the stage piano market with their RD series.

 Roland is a brand known for its innovations and great sound sampling.
-It usually manufactures products that are high-end.
+It usually manufactures high-end products.
 Undoubtedly, Roland products are a favorite of every musician.

 Let’s have a look at one of its hot-selling products:

-Even after so many years, Roland’s RD-series stage pianos are still the instruments that are leading the charts and are the first choice of the world’s leading performing artists.
+Even after so many years, Roland’s RD-series stage pianos are still the instruments leading the charts and are the first choice of the world’s leading performing artists.

 Roland RD 800 is Roland’s flagship stage piano that inherits some of the best technology from the formidable V-Piano by Roland.
 It delivers a solid performance like any stage piano, but unlike others, it seizes a lot of innovative and perplexing features.

 Now, stage pianos tend to be heavy.
-But Roland RD-800 delivers the same solid performance of a stage piano and is a little lighter in weight.
+But Roland RD-800 delivers the same solid performance as a stage piano and is slightly lighter in weight.

 It includes a DP10 Half-Damper pedal that enables continuous damping functionality.
 It comes with a basic manual and a curiously attached AC cable.